spatialdatahub/spatialdatahub.org/README.md

 IDEAS
 -----

-npm with nominatim
+npm with nominatim - NO
-babeljs
+babeljs - Maybe
-Vue instead of React...
+Vue instead of React... - Not important to use either of these yet

-Ajax for search functions
+Ajax for search functions - possibly

-Maybe Keywords should just be it's own app

 Maybe all the tests should just stay in their own apps as well.
 That way each app is a separate module.
-Whatever